 And what do these particular eclipses signify?

-While eclipses are predictably unpredictable, I recommend exploring your personal “eclipse story” by reflecting on the previous Taurus-Scorpio eclipses from 2002 to 2005 and 2012 to 2015 (for those extremely curious minds, a comprehensive list of exact dates can be found here).
+While eclipses are predictably unpredictable, I recommend exploring your personal “eclipse story” by reflecting on the previous iterations of the narrative.
+For the Aries-Scorpio tale, consider what was happening in your life from 2013 to 2016 — and how that was informed by the Taurus-Scorpio story that directly preceded it from 2012 to 2015.
 Keep in mind, however, that if those periods were difficult, challenging, or downright horrible for you, that does not mean this eclipse season is doomed.
 I repeat, that does not mean this eclipse season is doomed.
 Eclipses are all about breaking patterns and starting anew — what’s more, this particular eclipse series is the end of a cycle.
 How have your past experiences informed your present-day realities?
 What have you overcome?
 What have you learned?
 And how will continue that dynamic healing journey moving forward?

 I recommend dedicating a journal to your eclipse breakthroughs and discoveries.
 Jot down your thoughts, feelings, hopes, wishes — and your fears, insecurities, or vulnerabilities.
 You are, after all, a beautiful spectrum of emotions and memories and electricity.
-Keep a record of what transpires in your life from now through October 2023 — by the time this Taurus-Scorpio eclipse series is over, everything will be different.
+Keep a record of what transpires in your life during eclipse season — by the time these eclipse series are over, everything will be different.
 The possibilities extend far beyond your wildest dreams, so allow yourself to be pleasantly surprised.